hainayanda/Draftsman/README.md

 ## Draftsman Drafted

-Draftsman `Drafted` protocol is the protocol that makes any `UIView` or `UIViewController` can have its predefined view draft and applied it using `applyDraft` method.
+Draftsman `Drafted` protocol is the protocol that makes any `UIView` or `UIViewController` can have its predefined view draft and applied it using the `applyDraft` method.
 The protocol is declared like this:

 ```swift
 public protocol Drafted: AnyObject {